stfbk/stfbk.github.io/_projects/SecAC.md

 peopleOrder: surname
 ---

-SecAC (Security Analysis of Complex Access Control Policies) is supported by the RESTATE Programme, co-funded by the European Union under the FP7 COFUND Marie-Curie Action ([RESTATE](http://cofund.fbk.eu/)).
+SecAC (Security Analysis of Complex Access Control Policies) is supported by the [RESTATE](http://cofund.fbk.eu/) Programme, co-funded by the European Union under the FP7 COFUND Marie-Curie Action.

 The general aim of the project is to tackle security verification and enforcement in distributed multi-components systems.
 We want to formally specify such systems by means of a high-level symbolic language that will allow for the (automated) analysis and enforcement of interesting security properties.